parabolic/parabolic.github.io/_posts/2019-01-06-welcome-to-jekyll.markdown

 > By default all files created inside a container are stored on a writable container layer.

 <br/>
 But what does this actually mean?
-Taking into account that the docker layers reside on the host system under /var/lib/docker/{storage-driver-name}, where storage-driver-name can be any of the supported [storage drivers] for docker, it actually means that all the data that gets copied or written inside the container will not persist.
+Taking into account that the docker layers reside on the host system under /var/lib/docker/{storage-driver-name}, where storage-driver-name can be any of the supported [storage drivers] for docker, it means that all the data that gets copied or written inside the container will not persist.
 At least not in the way we expect it to.
 Furthermore, the fact that it is stored somewhere on the host system makes it even harder to manage or migrate.
-This behavior somewhat explains why we should not run applications that have a state on a production environment on docker unless we absolutely know what we are doing.
+This behavior somewhat explains why we should not run applications that have a state on a production environment in docker unless we absolutely know what we are doing.
 But that does not stop us in doing so on a testing environment, let's say like a local dev setup.

-Read on to see how I have implement this pattern this in docker.
+Read on to see how I have implemented this pattern in docker.

 <br/>
 **Question time!**